Efferalgan/SafeInParis/README.md

 # SafeInParis

 ##The goal:
-Visualising data about safety in Paris on a map, in order to be able to avoid the no-go-zones at night.
+Visualising data about safety in Paris on a map, in order to be able to avoid no-go-zones at night.
 (Or to commit crimes unnoticed.)

 ##The data:
 For now, the map allows to visualise: